ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 #### Task 2.3.1.
 Validate the test DCC case (1) against the test certificate

 The official health data is signed with the certificate, which is issued by Kela.
 We downloaded the public part from the Swedish trust list, but it is not valid for these test files.
-For this assigment, we need to use test certificate, which was included in the test case.
+For this assignment, we need to use a test certificate, which was included in the test case.
 It is still properly issued by Kela.

 For actual validation, we will use the sample implementation in Python of eHN-Simplified protocol which is available [here.](https://github.com/ehn-dcc-development/ehn-sign-verify-python-trivial) It handles the most data conversions which go out of the scope of this course.
-You should verify the test Digital Covid Certificate against test certificate with this sample implementation.
+You should verify the test Digital Covid Certificate against the test certificate with this sample implementation.

-Clone repository on your machine and install required dependencies.
-Tool is command-line utility with few arguments.
+Clone the repository on your machine and install required dependencies.
+The tool is a command-line utility with few arguments.

-Worflow is something like following:
+Workflow is something like the following:

-  1. Read QR code which was available [here.](https://github.com/eu-digital-green-certificates/dgc-testdata/blob/main/FI/png/1.png)
+  1. Read the QR code which was available [here.](https://github.com/eu-digital-green-certificates/dgc-testdata/blob/main/FI/png/1.png)
   2. Extract certificate information from the [raw test JSON](https://github.com/eu-digital-green-certificates/dgc-testdata/blob/main/FI/2DCode/raw/1.json)
   3. Convert certificate for suitable data format with `openssl`
   4. Verify test DCC against test certificate with the sample Python implementation by passing QR content and certificate as arguments.